-The Python binding for the Domino API is installable via pip:
+The Python binding for the Domino API is available in PyPI:

-If you would like to use the Python binding within a Domino workbook session simply include the following line to your project’s requirements.txt file.
-This will make the Python binding available for each new workbook session (or batch run) started within the project:
+dominodatalab in your project’s requirements.txt file.
+This will make the Python binding available for each new workbook session (or batch run) started within the project.

-Once installed, you can instantiate library either with your API Key or Auth Token File.
+After installation, you can instantiate a library either with your API Key or Auth Token File.

-API Key: you’ll need to get your API key from your account page.
-To get your API Key, log into Domino and click on your name on the right hand side of the top menu.
-Select Account Settings and select the API Key option from the left hand menu.
+API Key: You must get your API key from your account page.
+To get your API Key, log into Domino and click your name in the menu.
+Click Account Settings and select API Key.
 Copy the API key to your clipboard.

 The Python library will read this key from environment variables, so set it as follows in your shell: